theoyjy/TCDNotes/CV/wk03-Image Pyramids & Segmentation.md

 - to make the resolution upscale by factor n, have to predict many pixels
 - predict by **interpolation**

+>[!important]
+>Only up sampling then down sampling will result the same image as origin
+>Down then up will lose info in the first place

 ### Interpolation
 #### Zeroth-order Interpolation - **Nearest Neighbor Interpolation**
 **Uses a constant value** - the nearest known point